apleshkov/viewmill/README.md

 ```

 - [custom components](#custom-components)

+There're no specific tags, attributes or other specific HTML syntax.

 The tool is written in Rust and based on [swc](https://swc.rs) (Speedy Web Compiler) to parse and emit code.